-The 28th International Film Festival of Kerala (IFFK) is gearing up to honor 12 legendary figures in its homage category, highlighting the brilliance of renowned artists within the film industry.
+The 28th International Film Festival of Kerala (IFFK) is gearing up to honor 12 legendary figures in its homage category.
+This special tribute section will feature 11 remarkable films showcasing the brilliance of renowned artists within the film industry.

-IFFK celebrates the groundbreaking work of Sumitra Peries, the first female director from Sri Lanka, by screening her haunting and beautiful film “The Tree Goddess.”
-Peries’s contribution shattered glass ceilings and paved the way for future generations of female filmmakers in Sri Lanka and beyond.
+The festival honors Sumitra Peries, the first female director from Sri Lanka, by screening her acclaimed film "The Tree Goddess."
+Peries's pioneering work shattered glass ceilings and paved the way for future generations of female filmmakers.
+"The Tree Goddess," a hauntingly beautiful tale of myth and folklore, is a testament to her enduring legacy.

-The homage category extends its reach beyond borders, featuring international classics that have left an indelible mark on cinema history.
-Get ready to rediscover gems like Ebrahim Golestan’s “Brick and Mirror,” Jacques Rozier’s “Adieu Philippine,” Terence Davies’ “Distant Voices, Still Lives,” and William Friedkin’s “The Exorcist.”
+The homage category goes beyond borders, featuring international classics that have shaped cinematic history.
+Ebrahim Golestan's "Brick and Mirror," Jacques Rozier's "Adieu Philippine," Terence Davies' "Distant Voices, Still Lives," and William Friedkin's "The Exorcist" are just a few gems awaiting rediscovery.

-The 28th IFFK pays tribute to the legends of Malayalam cinema, including directors K G George and Siddique, and actors Innocent and Mamukkoya.
-Their immense contributions have enriched Malayalam cinema with diverse narratives and unforgettable performances.
+The 28th IFFK pays homage to icons of Malayalam cinema, including directors K G George and Siddique, and actors Innocent and Mamukkoya.
+Their contributions have enriched Malayalam cinema with diverse narratives and unforgettable performances.

-Experience the magic of K G George’s “Yavanika,” a cult classic that redefined Malayalam cinema.
-This film’s blend of political commentary and theatricality continues to resonate with audiences today, making it a must-watch for cinephiles.
+The festival delves into the legacy of K G George with a screening of "Yavanika," a cult classic that redefined Malayalam cinema.
+Its blend of political commentary and theatricality continues to resonate with audiences today.

 Laughter fills the air with "Ramji Rao Speaking," a beloved comedy honoring director Siddique and actors Innocent and Mamukkoya.
 Their comedic chemistry and relatable characters make this film an evergreen crowd-pleaser.

-Mamukkoya’s talent shines through in the award-winning film “Perumazhakkalam” by Kamal.
-His portrayal of a complex character facing societal pressures remains etched in viewers’ minds, making it a powerful cinematic experience.
+Mamukkoya's talent is further showcased in the award-winning film "Perumazhakkalam" by Kamal.
+His portrayal of a complex character facing societal pressures remains etched in viewers' minds.

-Renowned producer K Ravindranathan Nair, recipient of the prestigious J C Daniel award, is remembered through Adoor Gopalakrishnan’s “Vidheyan.”
-This film, known for its poignant storytelling, reflects Nair’s dedication to meaningful cinema.
+Adoor Gopalakrishnan's "Vidheyan" takes center stage as a remembrance of renowned producer K Ravindranathan Nair, an IFFK J C Daniel award recipient.
+The film, known for its poignant storytelling, reflects Nair's dedication to meaningful cinema.